dbayardAWS/intro-data-lake/moreGlue/glue3.md

 # More Glue - Install a Spark History Server
 In this section, we are going to launch a Spark History Server on an EC2 instance.
 We are doing this as a way to be able to use the "Spark UI" with our Glue Developer Endpoint.
-The Spark History Server process running on EC2 will have access to the SparkUI event logs which are being written to the glue-sparkui-history folder in your S3 lf-datalake bucket.
+The Spark History Server process running on EC2 will have access to the SparkUI event logs which are being written to the glue-sparkui-history folder in your S3 lf-data-lake-bucket.
 The History Server uses those event logs to be able to run the Spark UI web application.

 Then start History Server